poulomi-g/Stock-Tracking-Calender/README.md

 ### To start, run `yarn` to rebuild the dependencies and then run `yarn start` to start the development server!

-### Installation steps I've already done to create this repository (assuming from a fresh machine):
+### Installation steps I've already done to create this repository (assuming we start from a fresh machine):
 1. Install node: https://nodejs.org/en/download/
 1. Install yarn: https://classic.yarnpkg.com/en/docs/install
 1. Install create-react-app (CRA): https://create-react-app.dev/docs/getting-started/